- Published on

 import { Counter } from '../components/Counter'

-test('increments, decrements and resets', async () => {
+test('handles increment, decrement and reset with custom step', async () => {

 render(<Counter initial={2} step={2} />)